Jens Teutrine

-Jens Teutrine (born 1993) is a German politician of the Free Democratic Party (FDP) who has been serving as a member of the Bundestag since the 2021 German federal election, representing the Herford – Minden-Lübbecke II district.
+Jens Teutrine (born 1993) is a German politician of the Free Democratic Party (FDP) who served as a member of the Bundestag from 2021 to 2025, representing the Herford – Minden-Lübbecke II district.
 From 2020 until 2021 he served as the chairman of the party’s youth organisation, the Young Liberals (Julis).

 Early life and education

 As of 2020, Teutrine studies philosophy and social sciences at Bielefeld University.

 Political career

 Teutrine was elected to the board of the Free Democratic Party in 2021.

 In the negotiations to form a so-called traffic light coalition of the Social Democratic Party (SPD), the Green Party and the FDP following the 2021 federal elections, Teutrine was part of his party's delegation in the working group on children, youth and families, co-chaired by Serpil Midyatli, Katrin Göring-Eckardt and Stephan Thomae.

-In parliament, Teutrine has been serving on the Committee on Labour and Social Affairs and the Parliamentary Advisory Board on Sustainable Development since 2022.
+In parliament, Teutrine served on the Committee on Labour and Social Affairs and the Parliamentary Advisory Board on Sustainable Development since 2022.